JiachengPang/speech_tts/hallucinating_sample_generation/test_generations_multiple.md

 low

 the vocal range of the utterance is high. ✅

+The vocal range of the utterance is low.

 Style prompt: Speak in a medium vocal range. \
 Script: My vocal range is so high.